reillytilbury/coppafish/docs/call_spots.md

 ### 4: Round and Channel Normalisation

 The purpose of this step is to find a scale factor $V_{rc}$ for each round $r$ and channel $c$ which gets as many of our spots as close as possible to their target values.
+We will then multiply $V_{rc}$ by the free bled codes $E_{grc}$ to get the _**constrained bled codes**_ $K_{grc}$.

+!!! question "What makes these codes constrained?"

+    The codes $K_{grc}$ are _constrained_ in the sense that the value of $K_{grc}$ is determined by several genes other than $g$.

+    These codes have nice global properties, like as many genes as possible being as close as possible to their target values, but will not be representative of the spots assigned to gene $g$.
+This is addressed in section 5, where we will be to find a scale to get the spots as close as possible to these new constrained bled codes.

 The target values work as follows: